 Both locally and internationally, research has shown that there is a decline in sport participation for youth between 13-17 years old.
 The research also shows that in order to increase sport participation in the youth demographic, sporting activities need to be designed to meet their motivations and interests.

-In collaboration with a range of national sporting organisations (NSOs) and commencing in Term 2, 2016, the pilot programs were run across five school terms, in more than 80 schools, with research and evaluation conducted by La Trobe University.
-The project aimed to look at the barriers to participation, why the barriers exist, and to trial interventions for overcoming them.
+In collaboration with a range of national sporting organisations (NSOs) and commencing in Term 2, 2016, the pilot programs were run across five school terms, in more than 100 schools.

 |Riggers initiative changing lives

-As part of the Australian Sports Commission’s Youth Participation Project (YPP), Rowing Australia has been running pilot programs across the country in order to develop their approach for secondary schools.
+As part of Sport Australia’s Youth Participation Project (YPP), Rowing Australia has been running pilot programs across the country in order to develop their approach for secondary schools.
 Springwood State High School say the students are now almost reading to compete in a regatta.
 Read more

 |Secondary students having a field day with Athletics

-Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of the Australian Sports Commission’s Youth Participation program.
+Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of Sport Australia’s Youth Participation program.
 Read more